itsyouonline/caddy-integration/README.md

     # - each username need to be separated with `,`
     # - you can specify it in multiple lines
     usernames       /manager    iwan

+    # Everyone is allowed to access this path but authentication is required.
+    # It is possible to specify this multiple times.
+    authentication_required /
 }

 ```